 29. The sunlight is from the Lupo 800.
 I closed the doors to block off any real sunlight and we started from scratch.
 The fill light is from a window just to the left of me.
 (35mm at f/2.2 for 1/180th second at ISO 400)

 30. How much exposure? came the question.
 How much do you want? was my reply.
 There really is no right answer it is a matter of personal taste.
 I got what I want in camera because I knew there would be very little latitude with the jpegs in post production.

 32. (35mm at f/1.4 for 1/250th second at ISO 800)

 33. A bit of fun was had by all :)

 34. (56mm at f/1.2 for 1/250th second at ISO 800)

 35. How simple can it get?
 Wonderful natural light is all around us.
 With the right know how and understanding finding perfect portrait lighting set ups in everyday places is easy.
 These soft light beauty shots were taken on the 56mm lens wide open at f/1.2.
 It’s not easy to nail the focus because the depth of field is so shallow.
 However with practice and care it should be fine.

 My next boudoir adventure in Holland in May is already sold out for both days.
-Here are the details.
 Then I’m with Benny Ottoson in Sweeden on 6th and 7th May for Boudoir and ‘Into The Light’ training.
 Places are selling fast.
-Here are the details.
 If you would like me to visit your country to run boudoir, figure in the landscape or photographing couples workshops please get in touch with Blaise or Laura.